zfoo-project/zfoo-sdk-csharp-lua-unity-godot/README.md

 # zfoo-csharp-unity-sdk

-zfoo net sdk for unity by C#
+zfoo net sdk for unity and godot by C#

 ```
 support C# in webgl browser

+support C# in .net framework
 ```

 # Start Server